 I know ya’ll are thinking I’ve gone bonkers.
 Like totally lost my marbles.
 Or maybe just forgot a word in the title.
-Because most moms will agree that taking their kids to the grocery is torture, punishment, or any other type of that word.
+Because most moms will agree that taking their kids grocery shopping is torture, punishment, or any other type of that word.
 But I don’t fall in that category.

 Now don’t get me wrong; my kids aren’t little angels who walk beside me in silence, keeping their arms to their sides and not asking to buy anything along the way.
 In fact, I’m generally armed and ready to decline some of their requests and definitely put my patience cap on before entering the store.
 But I absolutely believe that there are life skills to be learned at the grocery store.
 And there’s no better time to start than today.

 Why You Should Take Your Kids Grocery Shopping

 1. Numbers and Letters.
 My kids, ages 12, 10, 8 and 5 have been frequenting the store with me since they were born.
 Yep, I could often be seen with a Baby Bjorn walking the perimeter of my local food shop with baby in tow.
 And as they turned into toddlers, I would let them walk, sometimes pushing the mini carts available, or sometimes just walking.
 Before they could read, they were being exposed to letters and number, something I believe that this is beneficial to them.